shiraji/KotlinConf2017/talk.md

 Now, we understand the target class that the inspection applies is `KtValueArgument`.
 Let's create the inspection class for it.

 First, create a class that inherits `AbstractKotlinInspection` class.
 Override `buildVisitor` method.
-Return object of anonymouse class that inhefits `KtVisitorVoid`.

-KtVisitorVoid is the class that implement PsiElementVisitor and all of the method return Unit class. ***explain more about KtVisitorVoid***
+`buildVisitor` returns `PsiElementVisitor` class.
+This class is a visitor which can be used to visit elements for all languages.
+We use `KtVisitor` which is a Kotlin version of visitor class.
+The visitor class has method `visitArgument` that has `KtValueArgument` as a parameter.
+Whenever the IDE's inspection visits `KtValueArgument`, IDE call instances that implement `visitArgument` method.

+This code uses `KtVisitorVoid` class. `KtVisitorVoid` class inherit `KtVisitor` class that the all visit method returns void.